-Gronkowski, who recently teamed up with Honey Nut Cheerios for their Good Rewards program, says that as a veteran on his team, there is one piece of advice he always gives his rookie teammates about managing their money.
+Gronkowski, who teamed up with Honey Nut Cheerios for their Good Rewards program last year, says that as a veteran on his team, there is one piece of advice he would always gives his rookie teammates about managing their money.

 "Financially, I just say: Keep it simple," he tells CNBC Make It.

 Unlike many other professional leagues where athletes' contracts are fully guaranteed, NFL players' are not.
-That's why Gronkowski says he tells his young teammates to "get what you need to live comfortably but don't go crazy with splurging until you feel comfortable in the league."
+That's why Gronkowski says he would always tell his young teammates to "get what you need to live comfortably but don't go crazy with splurging until you feel comfortable in the league."

 When he got his first NFL paycheck, Gronkowski said he put it all in the bank.
 And he spent his endorsement money carefully too.
 It wasn't until recently, after eight seasons of being frugal, that he finally decided to splurge.